strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.0.7 =
+* ENHANCEMENT: Mailing Lists section of edit profile page doesn't show up if there are no lists set for "opt-in lists".

 = 1.0.6 =
 * BUG: Avoiding warnings when unsubscribing.
 (Thanks, Adam Shaw)